Bylaws of the Division on Solar Physics, American Astronomical Society

 XI.
 Amendment of Bylaws

-Proposals for amendments to these Bylaws may be made by the Council of the Society, by the Committee of the Division, or by a petition to the Chairperson of the Division signed by not fewer than 20 members of the Division.
-After discussion of the proposed amendment by the Committee at its earliest opportunity, the Secretary shall distribute copies of the proposed amendment to the members of the Council of the Society for their review and comment, not less than three weeks prior to the next meeting of the Council.
-The Secretary shall then distribute copies of the proposed amendment, together with the comments of the Council, the Committee, and the petitioners, if any, to all members of the Division, not less than three weeks before the next regular meeting.
+Proposals for amendments to these Bylaws may be made by the Board of Trustees of the Society, by the Committee of the Division, or by a petition to the Chairperson of the Division signed by not fewer than 20 members of the Division.
+After discussion of the proposed amendment by the Committee at its earliest opportunity, the Secretary shall distribute copies of the proposed amendment to the members of the Board of Trustees of the Society for their review and comment, not less than three weeks prior to the next meeting of the Board of Trustees.
+The Secretary shall then distribute copies of the proposed amendment, together with the comments of the Board of Trustees, the Committee, and the petitioners, if any, to all members of the Division, not less than three weeks before the next regular meeting.
 An opportunity shall be given for discussion and changes in the wording of the proposed amendment during the business session.
 After this meeting the Secretary shall distribute ballots containing the final wording of the proposed amendment to all members of the Division who shall return their ballots not later than three weeks after the date of distribution of the ballot.
 The adoption of an amendment shall require the affirmative vote of not fewer than two-thirds of the members voting.
 An amendment, if passed, shall be transmitted to the Secretary of the Society.